TheLinuxGuy-ssh/MacOS-Simulator/README.md

 # MacOS Simulator

-An online experience of macOS at the cost of nothing but Internet packets
+An online experience of macOS at the cost of nothing but Internet packets (preferred mostly for 1920x1080 resolutions)

 <img width="1919" height="944" alt="image" src="https://github.com/user-attachments/assets/c1f746a1-366c-4661-8a37-0adf49c33bdc" />